-One of our elders, David Bliesner, is teaching a study on the book of Colossians in the garage classroom, Sunday mornings at 9:30.
+One of our elders, David Bliesner, is teaching through Mark, hosted in the large downstairs classroom, Sunday mornings at 9:30.
 Materials are provided.

-On Thursday evenings, Pastor Gabe is teaching through the book of Judges at his home.
-The class begins at 6:30 and ends by 7:30.
+On Thursday evenings, Pastor Gabe is teaching through Job at his home.
+Food is served at 6:00, study starts at 6:30, and finished by 7:30.

 Daily Bible Study Podcast

 Five days a week, you can catch Pastor Gabe teaching through a New and Old Testament book of the Bible on his daily podcast!
-On Fridays, he takes questions from listeners and responds.
+On Fridays, he takes questions from listeners.
 Visit wwutt.podbean.com to subscribe.

-On Wednesday nights during the school year, we offer the kids ministry known world-wide as AWANA.
-It starts at 6:00 and wraps up shortly before 8:00.
-For kids in Kindergarten up through middle school.
-(Childcare is available for kids pre-K and under as long as the parents remain on the premises.)
+On Wednesday nights during the school year, we offer the kids ministry known world-wide as AWANA (Approved Workmen Are Not Ashamed).
+It starts at 6:00 and wraps up shortly before 8:00, for kindergarten through high school.
+(Childcare is available for pre-K and under as long as the parents remain on the premises.)